slowernews/hamster-system/README.md

         If you use it often (in theory you don't, they are archived projects):
         Shortcut to {archive}

-- and some *temporary shortcuts* to specific folders that you use a lot.
+- and some *temporary desktop shortcuts* to specific folders that you use a lot.

 ===
 ####Others:

-- use UpperCamelCase, lowerCamelCase, snake_case or spaces:
+- use camelCase, PascalCase, snake_case or spaces:

-        Example using lowerCamelCase: #largeInvestor@houseInLisbon
+        Example using camelCase: #largeInvestor@houseInLisbon
-        Example using UpperCamelCase: #LargeInvestor@HouseInLisbon
+        Example using PascalCase: #LargeInvestor@HouseInLisbon
         Example using snake_case: #large_investor@house_in_lisbon
         Example using spaces: #large investor@house in lisbon